 4.1.3.
 Plot emissions (or catalyst inefficiency) versus ageing time for each catalyst.
 Calculate the least-squared best-fit line through the data.
 For the data set to be useful for this purpose the data should have an approximately common intercept between 0 and 6400 km.
-See the following graph for an example.
+See Figure A9.App1/3 for an example.

 4.1.4.
 Calculate the slope of the best-fit line for each ageing temperature.

+Figure A9.App1/3: Example of catalyst ageing